Daphne Jackson: Biography

 Daphne Frances Jackson was born in Peterborough; her father was a machine tool operator and her mother had been a textile designer before she married.
 Jackson went to the local grammar school, Peterborough County Grammar School for Girls, from where she was able to apply to take physics at Imperial College in London.
 She was one of only two female students on the course alongside 88 males.

 Jackson moved to what is now called the University of Surrey at the invitation of Lewis Elton to study nuclear physics when he became head of the physics department at Battersea College of Advanced Technology.
 She became a lecturer and she was awarded a doctorate in 1962.

 In 1971, Jackson became Britain's first female professor of physics when she was appointed by University of Surrey at the age of 34.
 She eventually rose to be the dean of the university as well as sitting on a range of bodies; she held a senior position at the Meteorological Office.
 Jackson was president of the Women's Engineering Society between 1983 and 1985, succeeding Rosemary West and succeeded by Linda Maynard.
 She was vice-president of the Institute of Physics, after being its youngest ever fellow.

-Jackson campaigned for women's rights and she was disappointed to see that talented women were lost in lowly jobs because they could not re-enter their career after a break.
-In 1985 Jackson devised a plan to help these women by allowing them to work for two years where they could readjust to their discipline after taking a break to have a child, becoming a carer or just because they followed their husband's career rather than their own.
-Jackson is reported as saying, "Imagine a society that would allow Marie Curie to stack shelves in a supermarket simply because she took a career break for family reasons."

-Qualified women who are unemployed or under-employed following a career break for family commitments represent an appalling waste of talent and of investment in their initial education.
-Many such women are eager to return to their original careers or to a new field of activity for which their initial education is relevant, provided that retraining can be given and that they can, at least initially, work on a part-time basis.